Welcome to Nebraska’s Fine Arts Education!

 Fine Arts Education Professional Learning Events

-You can view the first part of the series, “Art Museums Can Help Me Teach?” which was held in February 2023.
-The presentation is also available.
-Be sure toggle on the presenter’s notes.
+February 2023: “Art Museums Can Help Me Teach?”
+Recording.
+The slide deck is also available.
+Be sure to toggle on the presenter’s notes.

 Contact